Chemo-Dynamically Tagged Groups of CEMP Stars in the Halo of the Milky Way. I. Untangling the Origins of CEMP-$s$ and CEMP-no Stars: Discussion and Future Perspectives

 \section{Discussion and Future Perspectives}

-We now consider how to account for the observed behaviors of the CDTGs in our study, emphasizing the likely differences in the astrophysical origins of Group I (primariliy CEMP-$s$) stars and Group II (primarily CEMP-no) stars.
-In particular, the origin of Group II stars has not yet reached consensus.
+We now consider how to account for the observed behaviors of the CDTGs in our study, emphasizing the likely differences in the astrophysical origins of Group I (primarily CEMP-$s$) stars and Group II (primarily CEMP-no) stars.

 Numerous studies support the binary mass-transfer scenario for the production of carbon for Group I stars.
 The work of \citet{Lucatello_2005b}, \citet{Starkenburg_2014}, and \citet{Hansen_2016b} showed that most CEMP-$s$ stars are in fact member of binary systems, confirming results that apply to stars over a wide range of metallicities \citep[e.g.,][]{Abate_2013, Lee_2014, Abate_2015c}.
 Some have argued that this mechanism is responsible for the carbon enhancement in {\it all} CEMP stars. \citet{Hansen_2016a} showed that Group II CEMP stars are not often associated with binary status.
 In contrast, \citet{Arentsen_2019} suggested that they may be wide (long-period) binaries, and thus difficult to detect with a limited number of radial-velocity measurements. \citet{Suda_2004} and \citet{Komiya_2007, Komiya_2020} have argued that mass transfer from a long-period binary companion could explain the origin of the Group II CEMP stars.
+The recent work by \citet{Aguado_2022} used carbon isotropic ratios to show that, for the mega metal-poor ([Fe/H] = $-6.2$)star SMSS 1605-1443, which we would classify as a Group III CEMP-no star, the carbon was {\it not} produced and transferred from an AGB binary companion.

 There are also a variety of proposed mechanisms for producing carbon-enriched material for Group II stars in the early universe, including massive rapidly rotating stars and various SNe scenarios \citep{Umeda_2003, Umeda_2005, Chieffi_2004, Iwamoto_2005, Meynet_2006, NOMOTO_2006, Tominaga_2007, Heger_2010, Meynet_2010, Limongi_2012, Ishigaki_2014b, Tominaga_2014, Choplin_2016, Salvadori_2016, Kobayashi_2020}.